googleapis/google-cloud-cpp/ARCHITECTURE.md

 The goal of the libraries is to provide idiomatic C++ libraries to access services in [Google Cloud Platform](https://cloud.google.com).
 All services are in scope.
-As of 2024-03 we have over 100 libraries.
+As of 2024-03 we have over 100 libraries, covering most Google Cloud Platform services.

 What do we mean by idiomatic?
 We mean that C++ developers will find the APIs familiar, or "natural", that these APIs will fit well with the rest of the C++